ely-alamillo/budget-app/README.md

 ## Install the backend

+- ### You will need to have Elixir installed for this project, you can install it [here](https://elixir-lang.org/install.html)

+- ### Additionaly you will need Phoenix installed, you can install it [here](https://hexdocs.pm/phoenix/installation.html)

-Make sure you have an instance for Postgres running, as this project depends on it
+- ### Finally, make sure you have an instance for Postgres running, as this project depends on it

 ```bash
 cd budget_api